TheSavageTeddy/TheSavageTeddy.github.io/content/posts/crypto-iris2023/index.md

 {{< image src="./img/flipped.png" alt="" position="center" style="border-radius: 5px; width: 50%;" >}}

 and yep, it does indeed look vulnerable to bit-flipping attacks!
+Notice `echo` -> `zcho`

-The server generates us a command `echo` with some data, and our goal is to flip bits to make the command `flag`, which gives us the flag.
+The server generates us a ciphertext of command `echo` with some data, and our goal is to flip bits to make the command `flag`, which gives us the flag.

 ```py
 match command["type"]: